Find out how to write or amend your Will, as well as reading answers to frequently asked questions about leaving a gift to charity.

 Finding a solicitor

-Whatever kind of gift you leave, know that it has the power to transform a childhood.
+If you choose to leave a gift to Barnardo's, it has the power to transform a childhood.

 Suggested gift wording